 Student organizations may produce publicity and other collateral materials to advertise events, activities, and programs.
 Designs and messages on all advertisements and collateral products must be approved by the Office of Student Activities.
 The Associate Dean of Student Affairs reserves the right to remove publicity materials that are inappropriate or offensive; inappropriate student publicity will be kept on file in the Student Affairs office for annual review.
-Appeal of the Associate Dean of Student Affairs for approval before being produced.
+Appeal of the Associate Dean's decision may be made to the Dean of Students.
+All collateral materials must be submitted to the Associate Dean of Student Affairs for approval before being produced.
 All requests to the SGA for reimbursement of collateral materials must be accompanied by the email approval from the Associate Dean of Student Affairs.